wazo-platform/wazo-doc/source/api_sdk/websocket.rst

 The WebSocket connection might be closed by the server using one of following status code:

 * 4001: No token ID was provided.
 * 4002: Authentication failed.
-Either the token ID is invalid, expired, or has not the necessary ACL.
+Either the token ID is invalid, expired, or does not have the necessary ACL.
 * 4003: Authentication expired.
 The token has expired or was deleted.
 * 4004: Protocol error.
 The server received a frame that it could not understand.
 For example, the content was not valid JSON, or was requesting an unknown operation, or a mandatory argument to an